adminho/machine-learning/README.md

 ## Requirement

-All examples are written in Python language, so you need to setup your environments as bellow
+All examples are written in Python language, so you need to setup your environments as below

 * First, install [ANACONDA](https://www.continuum.io/downloads)
 * Then, install library for Deep learning that I use 2 library including TensorFlow and Keras